nohevog1/classes-2/class-02/README.md

 * <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array> -- Arrays

 Whenever you're ready, answer the questions below.
-The best way to complete the assignment is probably to go back and forth between the questions and the background materials.
+That said, if you're feeling brave, the best way to complete the assignment is probably to look at the questions first, go as far as you can, then go back and forth between the questions and the background materials.

 ## Questions